 Inventories are stated at the lower of cost or net realizable value.
 Cost is computed using standard cost for vehicles, which approximates actual cost on a first-in, first-out basis.
 The Company records inventory write-downs for excess or obsolete inventories based upon assumptions about current and future demand forecasts.
-If inventory on-hand is in excess of future demand forecast, the excess amounts are written-off.
+If inventory on-hand is in excess of future demand forecast and market conditions, the excess amounts are written-off.

 Inventory is also reviewed to determine whether its carrying value exceeds the net amount realizable upon the ultimate sale of the inventory.
 This requires an assessment to determine the selling price of the vehicles less the estimated cost to convert the inventory on-hand into a finished product.
-Once inventory is written down, a new, lower cost basis for that inventory is established and subsequent changes in facts and circumstances do not result in the restoration or increase in that newly established cost basis.
+Once inventory is written down, a new lower cost basis for that inventory is established and subsequent changes in facts and circumstances do not result in the restoration or increase in that newly established cost basis.

 In the event there are changes in our estimates of future selling prices or production costs, the Company may be required to record additional and potentially material write-downs.
+A small change in the Company's estimates may result in a material change in its reported financial results.